-Conference session: Wednesday 23rd June 11:00.
+Conference session: Monday 21st June 12:00 CEST.
 Join us in examining the impact and scalability of local seed business models in Ethiopia, Myanmar and Uganda

 Long has the viability of schemes commonly referred to as community-, village-, smallholder-, and local seed production been debated.
 Demand for seed of modern varieties is highly elastic and easily saturated at village level, and cost recovery is unlikely if the full costs of source seed, seed inspections and advisory services are factored in.

 This makes for an imperfect market from a neoclassical economist’s perspective.
 But just how big a problem are these market imperfections when governments and donors are looking to make a social impact?